JakeMoralez/FlectoneWeb/pulse/en/docs/command/unwarn/index.md

-# Комманда `/unwarn`
+# Command `/unwarn`

-Комманда для того, чтобы снять предупреждение с игрока
+Command to remove a warning from a player
 ![command unwarn](/commandunwarn.png)

 [//]: # (localization)